Import Regulations - Australia

 To be legally offered for sale in Australia, all imported foods must comply with relevant food regulations of the Food Standards Code.
 The Code can be consulted on line.
 For more information on the Food Standards Code, you should contact Food Standards Australia New Zealand.

-Below is an indicative list of products subject to import controls, as well as names of the relevant Australian authorities to contact to obtain further information about the control and, in the case of restricted goods, the contact details to use to apply for permission to import.
+The following provides an indicative list of products subject to import controls, as well as names of the relevant Australian authorities to contact to obtain further information about the control and, in the case of restricted goods, the contact details to use to apply for permission to import.
 The permission to import must be obtained prior to the goods arriving in Australia:

 - Protected cultural heritage items

 - Goods from countries subject to United Nations Security Council sanctions

 The following list provides information on some important issues which need to be understood prior to exporting goods to Australia:

 - Or for food labelling, Part 1.2 of FSANZ’s Food Standard Code